microsoft/fluent-ui-react/packages/react-theming/README.md

 # Using components created with `compose`

-There is no requirement around using components built with `compose`.
+There is no requirement around using components build with `compose`.
 If you use them without a theme, they will render with whichever default token/styling values, if any, are provided.

 It is recommended the default styling provide very limited styling, leaving tokens as the preferred method for customizing the component.